Best things to do in Verona

 Fall in love with the romantic sights and relaxed Italian atmosphere, and even squeeze in a night at the opera, all in a day in Verona.
-It’s easy to reach by bus or guided excursion from Lake Garda.
+It’s easy to reach by bus or guided TUI experience from Lake Garda.

 Paris and Venice may be considered the world’s most romantic cities, but Shakespeare found his setting of true love to be Verona.
 Even from a bird’s-eye view, the river and city walls form an almost perfect heart shape.

 Begin with a trip up to the impressive viewpoint at Piazzale Castel San Pietro (pictured above).
 You can choose the 7-minute walk up the steep steps, or jump on the handy funicular for more time at the top.
 Take in the remarkable views across the city, dotted with bell towers, and spot four of the bridges that cross the Adige River into the city.
 The Roman Ponte Pietra is the oldest bridge in Verona.
 Completed in 100 BC, it gave access to the Roman theatre, which you’ll spot on the hillside just below the Piazzale Castel San Pietro.
 Heading up earlier in the day will not only give you a clearer view over the city, the walk will be cooler too.